anilkumar209/Gemini-Clone/README.md

 # Gemini-Clone
-I have built a Chatbot using HTML, CSS, JS
+I have built a Gemini AI clone using HTML, CSS, Java Script